Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Joint Mock Catalogues

-\begin{itemize} \item As a first step, we estimate the r-band luminosity function from the A100-SDSS catalog.
+\begin{itemize} \item As a first step, we estimate the r-band luminosity function from the A100-SDSS catalogue.
 Since the data has a joint \HI and optical(SDSS) selection, we use the \HI flux and r-band flux to calculate the maximum volume in which a galaxy is detectable by the SDSS and ALFALFA survey, given its optical and \HI flux.
 This maximum volume for the galaxies can be calculated as, $V_{\rm max} = min(V^{\rm Opt}_{\rm max},V^{\rm \HI}_{\rm max})$.
 The joint luminosity function (LF) can be estimated using $1/V_{\rm max}$ method \citep{Schmidt}.
 We fit the luminosity function using the Schechter function \citep{Schechter}, and our best-fit parameters are consistent within $2\sigma$ uncertainty with what was estimated by \citet{Baldry}.
-We refer reader to~\Aref{sec:appendix} and \emph{left panel} of~\Fref{fig:A100SDSS_LF_CM} for details of $1/V_{\rm max}$ method.
+We refer reader to~\Aref{ssec:fit_lum_clr} and \emph{left panel} of~\Fref{fig:A100SDSS_LF_CM} for details of $1/V_{\rm max}$ method.

 \item Next, we divide the sample into $10$ bins of width $\Delta M_r = 0.7$ in absolute magnitude, and fit a skewed Gaussian to the $V/V_{\text{max}}$ corrected number counts of $(u - r)$ colours in each bin.
 The motivation for using a skewed Gaussian is that the ALFALFA galaxy sample is \HI selected, which causes the typically bimodal Gaussian colour distribution to appear as a single-skewed distribution.
-For further details, the reader is referred to the right panel of \Fref{fig:A100SDSS_LF_CM} in \Aref{sec:appendix}, which shows the different fits to the (u–r) colour number counts.
+For further details, the reader is referred to the right panel of \Fref{fig:A100SDSS_LF_CM} in~\Aref{ssec:fit_lum_clr}, which shows the different fits to the (u–r) colour number counts.

 \item The best-fit parameters of the skewed Gaussian are used to draw random $(u - r)$ colours within each magnitude bin, populating the CM-plane pixel by pixel. \end{itemize}